sensebox/books-v2/en/erste-schritte/registrierung-auf-der-openSenseMap.md

 {% collapse title="What is the openSenseMap?" %}

 The openSenseMap is a project to file, compare and visualise sensordata.
-Take a look at it by clickin on [www.opensensemap.org](https://www.opensensemap.org) and discover a vast data pool of sensordata from around the world.
+Take a look at it by clicking on [www.opensensemap.org](https://www.opensensemap.org) and discover a vast data pool of sensordata from around the world.
 Not only senseBoxes send data to the openSenseMap but also other microcontroller with sensors.
 You can [here](https://sensebox.github.io/books-v2/osem) see how the individual functions of openSenseMap and their interfaces work.

 {% endcollapse %}